graphql-aspnet/graphql-aspnet.github.io/docs/reference/attributes.md

 ## FromGraphQL

 Indicates additional or non-standard settings related to the method parameter its attached to.
+Can be used for controller action methods and directive action methods.

 #### `[FromGraphQL(argumentName)]`